palacino/yz/README.md

 Example data are found in the data folder

-We have unit tests covering most of the exposed functionality; you find them in the api and anomaly subfolders
+We have unit tests covering most of the exposed functionality; you'll find them in the api and anomaly subfolders

 A jupyter notebook with a first prototype is found in the notebooks folder